ammapanin/aserwaah.github.io/index.md

 <br>
 # Publications

-1. [When When Money Can’t Buy Political Love: Lab Experiments on Vote Buying in Ghana and Uganda.](https://doi.org/10.1086/733805) *Economic Development and Cultural Change (2025)*
+1. [When Money Can’t Buy Political Love: Lab Experiments on Vote Buying in Ghana and Uganda.](https://doi.org/10.1086/733805) *Economic Development and Cultural Change (2025)*
 ###### (with D. Burbidge and N. Cheeseman)
 ###### *[\[code and data\]](https://osf.io/4e3jp/)*